 The Geophysical and Geotechnical (G&G) survey activities required within the lease area for site assessment to inform Project engineering concluded in Summer 2021.
-Survey activities will resume in 2022 within the Lease Area for the detection of any potential Unexploded Ordinance (UXO) that could pose a hazard to installation and construction activities.
-During the winter of 2022, two (2) data collection buoys were deployed to collect long term meteorological and oceanographic data within the Lease Area; locations of these buoys are given in Table 4-1.
+Survey activities for the detection of Unexploded Ordinance (UXO) that could pose a hazard to installation and construction concluded in May 2023.
+In May 2023, the UXO identification activities commenced and are expected to continue for the remainder of 2023.
+Any follow-on activities for removal and/or relocation of identified UXO will be communicated once the timing is known.
+The two (2) data collection buoys deployed in the winter of 2022 to collect long term meteorological and oceanographic data within the Lease Area were recovered in December 2022.